voxlz/KanjiKen-Expo/README.md

 ## How to save user progress

-### Initial thoughs
+### Initial thoughts

 I need to be able to track user progress on 2000+ individual characters.
-Each one of these characters have different skills associated with them, and those skills can have different levels.
-I will need to quickly calculate what the user should study next, with some sort of prioritazation function.
+Each one of these characters has different skills associated with them, and those skills can have different levels.
+I will need to quickly calculate what the user should study next, with some sort of prioritization function.

 This data should be local first, no need for the app to be connected to the internet at all times, offline should work.
-Ideally this data should be synced to a server, so that we can do data processing on user data and provide databackup / migration / device sync.
+Ideally, this data should be synced to a server so that we can do data processing on user data and provide data backup, migration, and device sync.

-For now: Just save to file. /shrug/
+For now: Just save it to a file. /shrug/

-### Local / Synced Storage Requirements:
+### Local / Synced Storage Requirements

-1. First hand React Native / Expo Support
+1. First-hand React Native / Expo Support
-1. Maintained / Not depricated
+1. Maintained / Not deprecated
 1. Automatic data syncing (Do not want to maintain syncing code)
 1. Typed data (Typescript)
 1. (Optional) Persistent data on Mobile